-Regular, gentle exercise can be a great help during your pregnancy – and the fitter you are the better you’ll be at coping with the demands of a newborn baby.
-Anything that gets your heart going is good for you and your baby’s health as it pumps oxygen, blood and vital nutrients more efficiently around the body and to the womb.
+In fact, regular, gentle exercise can be a great help during your pregnancy – and the fitter you are the better you’ll be at coping with the demands of a newborn baby.
+Anything that gets your heart going is good for you and your baby’s health, as it pumps oxygen, blood and vital nutrients more efficiently around the body and to the womb.

-So, unless you’ve been advised by your GP or midwife not to do any activity, it’s a good idea to do something you enjoy.
+So, unless you’ve been advised by your GP or midwife not to do any activity, it can be a good idea to do something you enjoy.